mollyy0514/GO_QUIC_socket/README.md

 - How to do congestion window(cwnd) camparison?

 **1117**:
 - Modulize socket code, so that it can automatically organize the experiment result.
-Especially tls_key.log for QUIC need to be stored in order to check previous experiment data in Wireshark
+Especially tls_key.log for QUIC need to be stored in order to check previous experiment data in Wireshark.

+**1120**:
+- implement qlog & qvis

 ## Descrption